We need a better approach.

 The estimated cost of substance use disorders to Washington state is at least $6 billion per year, including direct and indirect public costs related to crime, health, and productivity.
 Substance use disorder treatment is more effective and costs much less than punishment.
 Research shows that every dollar spent on substance use disorder treatment saves $4 in health care costs and $7 in criminal justice costs.

-Instead of prosecution and incarceration, we must provide people with substance use disorders with greater access to treatment and recovery services such as 24/7 triage centers for people in crisis, case management, mental and physical health care, housing, and apprenticeships and job training.
+Instead of prosecution and incarceration, we must provide people with substance use disorders with greater access to treatment and recovery services such as 24/7 triage centers for people in crisis, case management, mental and physical health care, housing, and job training.